Pacific University: College of Arts & Sciences

 Organized into 3 schools—Arts & Humanities, Natural Sciences, Social Sciences—the college offers over sixty undergraduate degree options, including unique options in Asia-Pacific studies, communication sciences & disorders, creative writing, editing and publishing, music therapy, outdoor leadership, nonprofit leadership, social work, and a suite of sustainability-centered art and science programs.
 The low-residency Masters of Fine Arts in Writing program, one of the earliest in the nation having begun in 2004, has been ranked by Poets & Writers magazine as one of the nation's top five low-residency MFA programs every year in which rankings were established.
 Pacific also opened a Master of Social Work program, based in Eugene, in 2014.

 College of Business

-One of the newest colleges, the College of Business (COB) was founded in 2013.
+The College of Business (COB) was founded in 2013.
 It offers undergraduate degrees as well as the Master of Business Administration (MBA) at the Hillsboro campus.
 The college is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).